wichtounet/etl/README.rst

 The library is header-only and does not need to be built it at all, you just have to include its header files.

+Here are the header that can be included:

+* etl.hpp: Should always be included, provide the basic features
+* multiplication.hpp: Include if you want matrix multiplication
+* convolution: Include if you want 1D/2D convolution
+* print.hpp: Include if you want to print elements

 Data structures
 ***************